 This function calls two further functions, find_left_boundary

-and find_right_boundary
+and find_right_boundary.

 The purpose of these functions is to locate and mark the left and